Religious Conflict: Israeli-Palestinian Conflict – Part Five

 From 1936-39, a nationalist uprising by Palestinian Arabs in Mandatory Palestine (geopolitical carve out of Ottoman Southern Syria after World War I) against British colonial rule, as a demand for independence and opposition to mass Jewish immigration occurred from 1936-1939.
 After strikes and other forms of political protest were subdued by the British civil administration using a combination of political concessions, international diplomacy (involving the rulers of Iraq, Saudi Arabia, Transjordan and Yemen) and the threat of martial law, a violent and peasant-led resistance movement that increasingly targeted British forces was brutally suppressed by the British Army and the Palestine Police Force using repressive measures that were intended to intimidate the Arab population and undermine popular support for the revolt.

-Although the 1936–1939 Arab revolt in Palestine was unsuccessful, its consequences affected the outcome of the 1948 Palestine war (which we will cover).
-It caused the British Mandate to give crucial support to pre-state Zionist militias like the Haganah (Jewish paramilitary organization which later became the core of the Israel Defense Forces); while forcing the Grand Mufti into exile.
+Although the 1936–1939 Arab revolt in Palestine was unsuccessful, its consequences affected the outcome of the 1948 Palestine war.
+It caused the British Mandate to give crucial support to pre-state Zionist militias like the Haganah (Jewish paramilitary organization which later became the core of the Israeli Defense Forces); while forcing the Grand Mufti into exile.

 Palestine: Part 6 – The White Paper